rossmacarthur/intcode/README.md

 There are two types of operands.

-- **Identifier**
+- **Label**

-  An identifier refers to an address in a program.
+  A label refers to an address in a program.
 For example: `end` in the following program refers the address of the `HLT` instruction.
   ```asm
       JZ #0, #end
   end: